AK Rifle 101 for New Gun Owners: What an AK Is and How to Buy One

 Mikhail Kalashnikov commanded a Soviet tank in World War II.
 While recovering from combat wounds in the hospital, he conceived an idea for a new infantry rifle. (dailymail.co.uk)

-Designated “AK-47,” it features a gas operated piston system, as opposed to the gas blowback system of the AR-15/M-16/M-4 family of rifles.
+Designated “AK-47,” it features a gas-operated piston system, as opposed to the gas blowback system of the AR-15/M-16/M-4 family of rifles.
 The main variants of the Kalashnikov are the AK-47, AKM, AK-74, AK-74M, AK-100 series, and AK-200 series.
 There are many more subvariants.
 “AK” stands for “Avtomat Kalashnikova,” or “Kalashnikov’s Automatic.”

 AK Rifle gas operated piston system

-The Kalashnikov rifle is based on a simple but reliable gas operated piston system. (businessinsider.com.au)
+The Kalashnikov rifle is based on a simple but reliable gas-operated piston system. (businessinsider.com.au)

 Most AK variants have stamped sheet steel receivers, with only key parts like the barrel, bolt, bolt carrier, and trunnions made from forged steel.
 I’ll explain about trunnions in Part 3 of this series.
 They’re important.
 Some rifles, however, are forged and milled steel throughout, as the original AK-47 was.
-Forged steel is of higher quality than the stamped steel, but it’s also heavier and more expensive, which is why the Soviets moved to a stamped receiver beginning with the second generation AKM.
+Forged steel is of higher quality than stamped steel, but it’s also heavier and more expensive, which is why the Soviets moved to a stamped receiver beginning with the second-generation AKM.

 AK 47 and AKM